 The betting duty that B2C bookmakers must pay is 0.15 per cent of the gross margin, or the gross betting yield (GBY).
 The total does not include any voided or refunded bets.
 The B2C entity will pay the betting duty each quarter based on the reports in the management accounts.
 There are no additional GBY discounts here.

-Betting exchanges or intermediaries will pay a duty of 0.15 per cent of the commissions they receive.
+Betting exchanges (holders of gaming license in Gibraltar) or intermediaries will pay a duty of 0.15 per cent of the commissions they receive.
 These will be paid each quarter according to what management accounts report.
 There are no discounts available from commissions.

 Operators will not have to pay a duty on the first GBP 100,000 in revenue they collect.

 A business will pay an annual B2C licensing fee of GBP 100,000 for each licence category one holds.
 Licences are available in three categories as listed above.
-A B2C permit allows a business to conduct B2B-related actions.
+A B2C (holder of gaming license in Gibraltar) permit allows a business to conduct B2C-related actions.

-A B2B operator must pay a licensing fee of GBP 85,000 each year.
+A B2B (holder of gaming license in Gibraltar) operator must pay a licensing fee of GBP 85,000 each year.
 A B2B licence only allows the operator to supply its services to its commercial partners.
 The licence does not focus on any gambling-related activities that the business could wish to operate.

 All licensing fees must be paid each quarter alongside any quarterly duty payments one would spend.